 Renters out there can probably relate to missing out on at least some of these FUN-damental things while living in their rental.

 It’s long been scientifically proven that pets boost our happiness.
-In the article, Friends with benefits: pets make us happier, healthier, psychologists suggest that pet owners get extra social support from their pet, which leads to owner’s having a higher self-esteem, more physical fitness, are less lonely, more conscientious, more socially outgoing and had healthier relationships than non-owners.
+In studies, psychologists suggest that pet owners get extra social support from their pet, which leads to owner’s having a higher self-esteem, more physical fitness, are less lonely, more conscientious, more socially outgoing and had healthier relationships than non-owners.
 So, having pets can mean a happier, healthier home!
 Yay!!

 2. Personal space